nendonerd/ControllerCastr/readme.md

 ## Usage

-1. Download the app and run it
+1. Download the app from [Release](https://github.com/nendonerd/ControllerCastr/releases/tag/v1.0.0) and run it
 2. Drag the app to move it around
 3. Hit "-" to shrink the app, hit "=" to expand the app
 4. Alt+F4 or right click its icon on taskbar to exit